WebFiori/docs/command-line-interface.md

 $this->println("Your name is: $userInput");
 ```

 The following code snippit shows how to use default values with prompt in addition to using a validation function.
+The closure must return a boolean value.
+If it returns `true`, then it means the value is valid.
+If `false` is returned, it means the given value is invalid and the method will ask the user to enter new value again.

-In this case, the default value will be "Orange".
+In the following case, the default value will be "Orange".

 ``` php
 $userInput = $this->getInput('Enter a fruit name:', 'Orange', function ($userInput){